elomeli6/TMDBAPI/README.md

 ---

-# Introduction

-This homework focuses on creating a **responsive, single-page application**.
-An extreme case of this kind of application is the Google Mail client.
-While we won't aim for such complexity, we can still implement the main process.

-The page that initially loads (from the server) doesn't include any data.
-It presents a minimal interface but loads your JavaScript, which then requests data from your server via asynchronous HTTP requests.
-The page content is built dynamically as the requests come back from the server.
-Users interact with the page, triggering more asynchronous calls to send and receive data from your server.

-This approach minimizes the time required to load HTML, CSS, and associated resources, building and rendering the DOM.
-By modifying the DOM with JavaScript instead, the page often becomes more responsive.
-This principle underlies modern frameworks like React.

-It has become significantly easier to use JavaScript for this kind of functionality since Google's early implementations.
-For example:
-- The [Fetch API](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API) simplifies asynchronous requests.
-- Alternatively, you can use [jQuery](https://jquery.com/).

-A second purpose of this homework is to learn how to use a **professional/commercial API**.
-This skill will be necessary for team projects, where you're required to use an external API for core features.
+# Summary of the Feature

+**As a movie enthusiast**,
+I want to find information about a movie, such as runtime, rating, revenue generated, and cast members,
+So I can learn about it, compare it to other movies, and discover new actors.
+I'd like it to be faster and easier than other methods such as looking it up on IMDb or Wikipedia.

 ---

-# Application Theme

-This application continues the **Movies and Shows** theme, using **The Movie Database (TMDB)** as the data source.
-- We **will not** use the database from HW3.
-- This application **will not have a database** at all.

-Instead of actor searches, this homework focuses on **movie searches**.
-The TMDB homepage has a great search feature—your task is to replicate part of it.
+# Tasks and Steps

+### Setup

+1. **Start by creating a normal MVC Core web application**.
+   Simplify it by deleting the Privacy page.
+2. **Follow the Terms of Service for TMDB**:
+   - Find the required statement and put it in your About page.
+   - Download one of the required TMDB logos and place it in your About page or at the bottom of your Index page.
+3. **Create a TMDB account**:
+   - Go to [TMDB](https://www.themoviedb.org/) and create an account.
+   - Request an API key under Settings → API.
+Use the "API Read Access Token."
+   - Add it as a secret in your project using `dotnet user-secrets`.
+Access it through the Configuration object in `Program.cs`.

 ---

-# Planning and Design

-Before building the application, sketch out or whiteboard what you want.
-Here's an example plan:

-1. **Homepage**:
-   - A search bar and button.
-   - Users type in the name or partial name of a movie and click "Search."

-2. **Results**:
-   - Display the top 10-20 results, ordered by popularity.
-   - For each match, show a quick overview of the movie.
-   - The goal is to present multiple results, allowing users to quickly find the movie they're looking for.

-A summary of this feature could be written as:

-As a movie enthusiast I want to find information about a movie, such as runtime, rating, revenue generated and cast members, so I can learn about it, compare to other movies, and discover new actors.
-I'd like it to be faster and easier than other methods such as looking it up on IMDb or Wikipedia.
-Questions/Tasks:
-[Setup] Start by creating a normal MVC Core web application.
-Simplify it by deleting the Privacy page.
-We need to follow the Terms of Service for TMDB so find the required statement and put it in your About page.
-Also download one of the required TMDB logos and place it in your About page or at the bottom of your Index page.
-[Setup] Go to https://www.themoviedb.org/ Links to an external site. and create an account.
-Then go to Settings and API to request an API key.
-Mine was issued immediately.
-The key you want is labeled "API Read Access Token".
-Copy it and add it as a secret in your project using dotnet user-secrets.
-Access it through the Configuration object in Program.cs.
-[Requirements] Watch the following video to get a better understanding of all the requirements for building this application:

-[Modeling] If the flow of the implementation isn't clear I've done some modeling for you that should help.
-At the bottom of this page I've included a sequence diagram showing the entire flow for a typical (successful) use case.
-Make sure it makes sense before proceeding to implementation.
-[Feature #1] Build the first component: search for movie by title and return movie summaries.
-Use the endpoint /search/movie Links to an external site. .
-You only need to show the first page of results (in descending order by popularity).
-Include at minimum what is shown in the video: the poster image, title, release date (in Month Day, Year format) and description (if you want, only show the first 140 or so characters of it to keep it short).
-If you want to add more, make sure it doesn't increase the height of that element very much as we want to show all search matches in a fairly condensed format.
-I used Bootstrap cards for mine and I'm not happy with it.
-If I had to do it over I'd write my own CSS for these.
-[Feature #2] Build the second component: display details of a selected movie in a modal (or equivalent).
-Include at a minimum what is shown in the video: background image (different from the poster), title, year, release date, genres, runtime in hours and minutes, popularity, revenue (formatted in USD currency), full overview/description, and cast, including both the actor's name and role name if available.
-The endpoints to use are: /movie/{id} Links to an external site. and /movie/{id}/credits Links to an external site..
-[Testing] There are two pieces of logic that can be tested easily.
-Write appropriate unit tests in a separate test project for
-Transforming runtime in minutes to a string in hours and minutes.  e.g. 88 => "1 hour 28 minutes", 200 => "3 hours 20 minutes", 49 => "49 minutes", 0 => "not available"
-Transforming release date into Month Day, Year.  e.g. "1980-07-25" => "July 25, 1970", "" => "not available"
-Both of these pieces of functionality fall squarely in the "Presentation" domain and so should be handled by JavaScript.
-However, we have not yet set up the capacity to test JavaScript so we'll do this in the "Business Logic" layer or service layer on the server and test it with NUnit.
-[Testing] Manual testing of the application.
-Spend some time manually testing your application through the user interface.
-Make sure all the different ways you can use the application lead to acceptable behavior (e.g. no errors, even in the console).
-Next
-Purposefully corrupt your TMDB bearer token to simulate a problem with authentication and run through your manual testing again.
-If you experience errors go back and put in suitable exception handling.
-Purposefully alter the URL going to the TMDB API to simulate a network failure (or disconnect your WiFi/network).
-Run again / fix.
-The last one we'd like to test is too hard for now, but I'll mention it for completeness.
-We'd like to test the situation where the JSON returned by the API is not what we expect (either they changed it or it was corrupted).
-This might lead to a JsonException being thrown when we try to deserialize it.
-Look at your code and make sure there is exception handling for this situation.
-[Turn it in] Turn it in as usual on GitHub and submit a video demo/code walkthrough here on Canvas.

-Sequence diagram for normal successful requests:

-sequence_diag_2.svg
+### Modeling and Requirements

+- **Modeling**: Review the provided sequence diagram at the bottom of this page to understand the flow for a typical (successful) use case.
+Ensure it makes sense before implementing.
+- **Watch the assigned video** to understand all requirements for building the application.

+---

+### Feature #1: Search for Movies by Title

+1. Use the `/search/movie` endpoint from TMDB.
+2. Display the first page of results, sorted by popularity (descending order).
+3. Include the following information:
+   - Poster image
+   - Title
+   - Release date (formatted as "Month Day, Year")
+   - Description (truncate to ~140 characters if necessary)
+4. Results should be presented in a condensed format:
+   - Avoid increasing the height of individual elements unnecessarily.
+   - Optionally write custom CSS instead of relying on Bootstrap cards.

+---

+### Feature #2: Display Movie Details in a Modal

+1. Use the endpoints `/movie/{id}` and `/movie/{id}/credits`.
+2. Include the following information in the modal:
+   - Background image (different from the poster)
+   - Title
+   - Year
+   - Release date
+   - Genres
+   - Runtime (formatted in hours and minutes)
+   - Popularity
+   - Revenue (formatted in USD currency)
+   - Full overview/description
+   - Cast (actor names and roles, if available)

+---

+### Testing

+1. **Unit Testing**: Write tests for the following:
+   - Transforming runtime in minutes to a string in hours and minutes (e.g., `88 → "1 hour 28 minutes"`).
+   - Transforming release dates into the format "Month Day, Year" (e.g., `"1980-07-25 → July 25, 1980"`).
+   - These tests should be written in a separate test project using NUnit.
+2. **Manual Testing**: Verify functionality through the UI:
+   - Ensure all use cases function without errors, including browser console errors.
+   - Simulate failure scenarios:
+     - Corrupt your TMDB bearer token to test authentication handling.
+     - Alter the URL to simulate a network failure or disconnect your network.
+     - Ensure proper exception handling for JSON deserialization issues (e.g., unexpected JSON format).

+---

+### Turn It In

+1. Submit your project on GitHub.
+2. Upload a video demo/code walkthrough to Canvas.